 Sign 4 – Backed Up Toilets and Other Plumbing Fixtures

-While it’s true that a backed-up toilet or other plumbing fixture is often due to clogs, they can also be signposts for a broken sewer line.
-So, if you’ve noticed that your toilets and drains are regularly backed up with sewage, then it’s probably time to contact a plumber.
-Otherwise, your broken sewer line will only get worse.
+Backed-up toilets or other plumbing fixtures are often due to clogs.
+However, they can also be signposts for a broken sewer line.
+If you’ve noticed that your toilets and drains back up regularly, it’s time to contact a plumber.
+Otherwise, your damaged sewer line will only get worse.

 Sign 5 – Lawn Indentations

-When a sewer line breaks, raw sewage seeps into the ground around the spot where it broke.
-After the ground soaks up any leaking sewage, it becomes less structurally sound than the soil above it and a sinkhole forms.
-If you notice indentations in your lawn or an open sinkhole, then you likely have a broken sewer line.
+When a sewer line breaks, raw sewage seeps into the ground around where the break lies.
+After the foot soaks up any leaking sewage, it becomes less structurally sound than the soil above.
+Over time this situation allows a sinkhole to form.
+You likely have a broken sewer line if you notice indentations in your lawn or an open sinkhole.

 Contact Us for Help With Your Broken Sewer Line

-If you’ve noticed any of the previously mentioned five signs of a broken sewer line, then don’t hesitate to give us a call.
-When it comes to fast and reliable sewer line repair services, you can always rely on the sewer specialists here at Streamline Plumbing & Underground Sewer Construction!
-Contact us today!
+If you’ve noticed any of the five signs mentioned, then call us.
+Regarding fast and reliable sewer line repair services, you can always rely on the sewer specialists here at Streamline Plumbing & Underground Sewer Construction!